Writing usually involves sitting in a chair and hammering away at a keyboard. It can get repetitive and mundane.

-- Lie in the Grass: The trick is to lie directly on the grass.
-Do not use a blanket or a towel—make contact with the green—or physically connect with a texture you’re not used to.
+- Lie on the Grass: The trick is to lie directly on the grass.
+Do not use a blanket or a towel.
+Make contact with the green—or physically connect with a texture you’re not used to.
 If the grass is too damp or dirty for you, then try this on sand or pavement (I bet the pavement’s WAY dirtier than the grass).
 The important thing is to be outdoors, lying down, and writing.

-- Get Old School: Use a fountain pen and an inkwell (yes, they still make this stuff) and find out what it was like to be a writer hundreds of years ago.
+- Get Old-School: Use a brush, quill, or dip pen and an inkwell (yes, they still make this stuff) — or get a bonafide fountain pen — and find out what it was like to be a writer hundreds of years ago.
 Remember, some of the greatest writers in history did it this way, dipping their nibs into the ink: Shakespeare, Jane Austen, and Emily Dickinson.
 If they could do it, you can too!

 - Ambidexterity: Are you right-handed?
 Write with your left hand.
 Left-handed?
 Use your right.
 It feels awkward at first, but if you concentrate, you should be able to scrawl something legible using your opposite hand (yes, I know this because I have actually done some of these crazy things.
 What?
 You think I make this stuff up?).